 This guide will show you how to stop an iCloud Restore that is stuck so you can get better battery life, install updates and stop seeing that message on your lock screen.

 It is not clear why this happens, but so far it is not a common problem for us.
 Here is how you can stop the iCloud Restore in less than a minute.
-This works on the iPhone, iPad and should work the same on iOS 7 and iOS 8.
+This works on the iPhone, iPad and on iOS 7 up through iOS 11.

 How to Stop iCloud Restore

 You don’t need a computer to do this, and you don’t need to do a new iCloud Restore from backup unless you notice things are missing.
 Here are the short steps you will need to take.